kgryte/pranav-qs-blog/README.md

       END
 ```

-To facilitate interfacing with the Fortran implementation from C, LAPACK provides a two-level C interface called [LAPACKE](https://netlib.org/lapack/lapacke.html), which wraps Fortran implementations and makes accommodations for both row- and column-major input matrices.
+To facilitate interfacing with the Fortran implementation from C, LAPACK provides a two-level C interface called [LAPACKE](https://netlib.org/lapack/lapacke.html), which wraps Fortran implementations and makes accommodations for both row- and column-major input and output matrices.
 The middle-level interface for `dlaswp` is shown in the following code snippet.

 ```c
 lapack_int LAPACKE_dlaswp_work( int matrix_layout, lapack_int n, double* a,